 National Organization for Rare Disorders, Inc.

-- Weaver-Smith Syndrome
+- Marshall-Smith Syndrome

 Weaver Syndrome is characterized by rapid growth.
 Usually starting before birth (prenatal onset), physical growth and bone development (maturation) can occur more quickly than average.
 Other symptoms can include increased muscle tone (hypertonia) with exaggerated reflexes (spasticity), slow development of voluntary movements (psychomotor retardation), specific physical characteristics, and/or foot deformities.
 Babies with this syndrome have a hoarse low-pitched cry.